 Having identified my destination and time frame, I begin making tentative shot lists for my destination.
 This helps me make the most of my on-site time by identifying where I may find the best shots, and it may determine where I’m going to fly in and out of.
 As I prepare my shot lists, I create a map in Google Maps to help me plan the travel involved getting from place to place.
 By the time I leave for my trip, I know the area very well, including travel times and routes.
 Since I sometimes return to favorite locations, I annotate my shot lists after the shoot for future reference.

 There are a number of sites that I use when creating shot lists.
 When I find a particularly helpful or evocative image, I save the link to Evernote.

 Flickr: Ordinary people and photo enthusiasts alike post photos of locations all over the world on Flickr.
 While the quality of the photos varies, they can help you identify places to shoot and give you an idea what you’ll find there.
 Many of the photos have EXIF and some have GPS coordinates.
 You can also get information from the groups on Flickr, although in my experience group forum traffic is sporadic.
 The search tool is pretty good.

 Google Maps & Google Earth: Google Maps is indispensable to me.
 I create maps of planned shoots in My Maps for later reference, including recommended restaurants, lodging and other points of interest.
 The Street View function is also very useful for pinpointing locations and getting a feel for the area I’ll be visiting.
-Maps created in My Maps are now available on Google Drive on Android or iOS; Google Earth helps me preview the terrain I’ll be dealing with, especially the 2017 update, which is much more detailed.
+Google Earth helps me preview the terrain I’ll be dealing with, especially the 2017 update, which is much more detailed.

 500px: 500px has emerged as a top quality photo hosting site.
 The photos are generally qualitatively better than those on other sites.
 I’ve found that the location data is usually accurate and the 500px interface is cleaner than Flickr’s.